mmmorris1975/py-aws-runas/README.rst

 set for the profile.
 The `role_arn` attribute will determine which role will be assumed for that profile.
 The `source_profile` attribute specifies the name of the profile which will be used to perform the GetSessionToken operation.

-If the `mfa_serial` attribute is present in the profile specified in the `source_profile` attribute, That MFA device will be used when requesting or refreshing the session token.
+If the `mfa_serial` attribute is present in the profile configuration, That MFA device will be used when requesting or refreshing the session token.

 Example:

-| [default]
-| mfa_serial = arn:aws:iam::123456789098:mfa/iam_user
-|
 | [profile admin]
 | source_profile = default
 | role_arn = arn:aws:iam::987654321098:role/admin_role
+| mfa_serial = arn:aws:iam::123456789098:mfa/iam_user

 Usage
 =====